allegro/blog/_posts/2022-02-03-visual-thinking.md

 We talk about ideas in the same way as about any space-related topic!

 How could it happen?
-Scientists have been trying to understand functions of different parts of the brain for some time already.
-In the seventies they have identified so-called **place cells** — neurons that are activated at specific location.
+Scientists have been trying to understand the functions of different parts of the brain for some time already.
+In the seventies, they have identified so-called **place cells** — neurons that are activated at a specific location.
 It took some time to identify another layer of neurons on top of these: **grid cells**, working as our inner GPS, activated when switching locations.
 The latter discovery was awarded [Nobel Prize in 2014](https://www.nobelprize.org/prizes/medicine/2014/press-release/).

 Tests on human beings resulted in another finding: place cells are activated not only in specific locations.
 They are also activated by events, people, ideas.
-The grid cells are activated by thinking about consequences of events, by social interactions and by connecting ideas together.
-We are using the same brain structures for spatial orientation, for ideas and for social interactions.
-This is the reason why Barbara Tversky issued an audacious thesis that “all thoughts begins as spatial thoughts”.
+The grid cells are activated by thinking about the consequences of events, by social interactions, and by connecting ideas together.
+We are using the same brain structures for spatial orientation, for ideas, and for social interactions.
+This is the reason why Barbara Tversky issued an audacious thesis that “all thoughts begin as spatial thoughts”.

 ### Map elements

 Nowadays we have a GPS sensor in almost any smartphone, so it is rather difficult to get lost.
 Basic GPS information - current coordinate — is not very useful by itself.
 It is much more convenient to display our current location over a map layer.
 What is a map?
-According to [wikipedia](https://en.wikipedia.org/wiki/Map) it is “[..] a symbolic depiction emphasizing relationships between elements of some space [..]”.
+According to [wikipedia](https://en.wikipedia.org/wiki/Map), it is “[..] a symbolic depiction emphasizing relationships between elements of some space [..]”.

 As our ideas — and imaginary concepts like services — are treated by our brains as spatial elements we simply use known